JIAR-CAP/intro-to-github/README.md

 git checkout -b add-my-username
 ```

-Add your username to two places:

-1. New file under the `add-your-username-file` folder.
-2. Entry in `add-your-username.yml`

-Commit & push to GitHub.
-Visit GitHub UI to create a new pull request (PR).

 ### Create a Pull Request (PR): Implement the multiply CLI in Python

 Task: implement a `multiply` CLI subcommand and add a test for it.